Mudeungsan

 Mudeungsan (무등산) is a mountain in South Korea.
-It extends over the district of Buk-gu in the city of Gwangju, as well as Hwasun County and Damyang County in the province of Jeollanam-do.
+It extends over Buk District, Gwangju, as well as Hwasun County and Damyang County in South Jeolla Province.
 Mudeungsan has an elevation of 1187 m and is a part of Mudeungsan National Park which gained national park status in 2012.
 The peak of Mudeungsan is named Cheonwang summit, but it has been designated as a protection zone for air force military installations.
 Therefore the highest spot the climbers can ascend without special permission is Seoseokdae Rock, with an elevation of 1,100 m.

-Looking from the summit, Hallasan in Jeju Island and Geojedo in Namhae, Gyeongsangnam-do can be seen.
+Looking from the summit, Hallasan in Jeju Island and Geojedo in Namhae, South Gyeongsang Province can be seen.